 Your look is on point and you are ready to drop jaws and have the time of your life.
 But don’t forget to overlook one very important thing before you head out.
 Packing the perfect prom purse.

 If you haven’t given so much as a second thought to what you’re going to pack in your purse on prom night, think again.
-Your cute little clutch you picked out will be doing some heavy duty lifting tonight.
+The cute little clutch you picked out will be doing some heavy-duty lifting tonight.
 Its contents need to carry you from 6 pm dinner through a 6 am breakfast.

-It will be keep you going for everything in between.
-Luckily, we’ve taken the time to pen this handy guide to packing the perfect prom purse.
+It will keep you going for everything in between.
+Luckily, we’ve taken the time to pen this handy guide to packing your purse.
 So read on, plan ahead, and take the night by storm with everything you need ready at a moment’s notice.

 Prom Purse Essential #1: The Basics

 First and foremost, pack your purse with a card case.
 Add the important items you need to carry: your driver’s license, a credit card, cash, your school ID, an emergency contact card, and your prom tickets.
 Without these items, it will be hard (if not impossible) to get past the security and enter prom.